smartobjectoriented/so3/doc/source/coding_conventions.rst

 Encoding the type of a function into the name (so-called Hungarian notation) is brain damaged - the compiler knows the types anyway and can check those, and it only confuses the programmer.
-No wonder MicroSoft makes buggy programs.

 LOCAL variable names should be short, and to the point.
 If you have some random integer loop counter, it should probably be called ``i``.